zhanghr2001/PromptTA/README.md

 - [VLCS](https://drive.google.com/file/d/1r0WL5DDqKfSPp9E3tRENwHaXNs1olLZd/view)
 - [OfficeHome](https://drive.google.com/file/d/1gkbf_KaxoBws-GWT3XIPZ7BnkqbAxIFa/view)
 - [DomainNet (VisDA 2019)](http://ai.bu.edu/DomainNet/)

-For PACS, VLCS and OfficeHome, unzip with the original folder name (pacs, VLCS, office_home_dg).
-For DomainNet, download  folder as follows or you can modify the configuration in [datasets](datasets/) to fit your own file structure.
+For PACS, VLCS and OfficeHome, unzip the files with the original folder names (pacs, VLCS, office_home_dg).
+For DomainNet, put the extracted image folders and train/test splits in the following structure or you can modify the configuration in [datasets](datasets/) to fit your own file structure.
 ```
-root
+your_directory
 ├─domainnet
 │  ├─images
 │  │  ├─clipart